egek92/SearchOverflow-IntelliJ/README.md

 ## Contributing

 Pull requests are welcomed!

+I'm planning to add more features like sub-menus for advanced search

+- Using [actions sytem](https://www.jetbrains.org/intellij/sdk/docs/basics/action_system.html), make 2 sub-menus `search in questions`, `search in title`.
+- Stackoverflow uses `is:question` and `is:title` query tags for this.

 - make sure you stick to clean coding and Java naming conventions.
 - follow [Getting Started with Plugin Development](http://confluence.jetbrains.com/display/IDEADEV/Getting+Started+with+Plugin+Development)